Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/understand.typ

     == How do they relate to to the drivetrain?

-    Structural dynamics helps in analyzing and understanding the vibrations induced in the components of the drive train during operation.
+    Structural dynamics helps in analyzing and understanding the vibrations induced in the components of the drivetrain during operation.
 Vibrations can be critical, affecting the performance and lifespan of various elements, such as gears, bearings, and axles.
   ],
   [
     = Newton's Laws of Motion